Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 1. Hard Disk Drive (HDD)

 HDD is often referred to as a “hard drive” or “hard disk.”
-It’s the traditional type of storage that has been used in computers for decades.
+It’s the traditional type of storage space that has been used in computers for decades.

 HDDs are made up of spinning disks (called platters.)
 These platters are coated with magnetic material and data is stored on them in the form of tiny magnetized particles.